-The GMC Student Portal will provide an electronic pathway for students to submit complaints either to the President, Chief Academic Officer, the Chief Operating Officer and the appropriate Campus Executive Director, or others in authority.
+The GMC Student Portal will provide an electronic pathway for students to submit complaints either to the President, Chief Academic Officer, the appropriate Regional Director, or others in authority.
 Institutional complaints are routed through the Director of Staff.
 Academic grievances are routed through the Associate Chief Academic Officer.